5.1 General context

 Institutions of representative democracy

-Denmark is a constitutional monarchy, which means that the Constitutional Act limits the power of the monarch.
-The Constitutional Act (grundloven, Lov nr 169 af 05/06/1953) is the most important piece of legislation in Denmark, and all other laws must comply with it.
+Denmark is a constitutional monarchy, which means that the power of the monarch is limited by the the Danish constitution (grundloven).
+The Danish constitution is the most important piece of legislation in Denmark, and all other laws must comply with it.

 Denmark has three levels of government:

 - The national level (the monarch, the parliament (legislative power), the government (executive power) and the courts (judicial power)

 - Municipal level

 The reigning monarch, Queen Margrethe II has no political power.
 She does not interfere in political life or express political opinions.
 However, she does perform certain official functions related to political life, such as attending the opening of the Danish parliament, signing bills that have been passed in parliament and formally appointing the prime minister.

 The Danish parliament is called Folketinget.
 It is the legislative assembly in Denmark.
 The four major tasks and responsibilities of the Danish parliament are to pass bills, to exercise control over the government, to adopt the state budget, and to take part in international cooperation.

 The parliament has 179 members, of which two are elected on the Faroe Islands and two in Greenland.